-The largest concentrations of expenses during the year were for instruction (49 percent) and school administration (23 percent).
-School Administration expense increased due to the purchase of non-capitalized equipment.
-The expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.
+The largest concentrations of expenses during the year were for instruction (47 percent) and school administration (23 percent).
+Operation of Plant decreased during the fiscal year primarily due to the school closing due to COVID-19.
+The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the changing financial needs of the School.